Australian Algae Abundance

 As with any type of foraging, their are rules and etiquette to be mindful of:

-- Know the area you are foraging from – Forage from somewhere that’s relatively clean and non-toxic.
+- Know the area you are foraging from - It is important that you forage seaweed from somewhere that’s relatively clean and non-toxic.
 Does the council or anyone spray pesticides/poison there?
 Do animals typically eliminate their waste products there?
-For seaweeds, this means avoiding ocean sewage/pollution outlets and coeans that aren’t copping a lot of industrial pollutants.
+For seaweeds, this means avoiding ocean sewage/pollution outlets and oceans that aren't copping a lot of industrial pollutants.

 - Harvest sustainability - On the land, leave some to continue to grow and spread.
 Leave some for other humans and also the multiple creatures that use these organic substances as a home and food.

 - Use a sharp knife - For plants, including some seaweeds, that attach strongly to their base.
 This ensures you don't damage the holdfast so they can re-grow.

 - Check the Regulations - Where ever you go, they differ.
 Check out the legalities and ethics in Australia.

 Golden kelp (Ecklonia radiata) is a large brown to golden-brown seaweed up to 1.5 meters long.

 The stem (stipe) is rounded and at the base has a holdfast that looks like the rooting part of a tree.
 This is not technically a root, but and anchoring device for the seaweed to hold steady underwater.
 You will get to know it very quickly after picking it up on the beach.

 Golden kelp can be found all around Australia (see map below).